beeper/mac-registration-provider/README.md

 On unsupported versions, it will tell you that it's unsupported and exit.
 A future version may work in less hacky ways to support more OS versions.

-If your version is not supported,
+If your version is not supported, upload the zipped version of `/System/Library/PrivateFrameworks/IDS.framework/identityservicesd.app/Contents/MacOS/identityservicesd` in a new issue so that support can be added.

 ## Usage
 1. On your Mac, download the latest `mac-registration-provider` file from the